Towards Generalization of Graph Neural Networks for AC Optimal Power Flow: Introduction

-A key challenge is adaptability to topology changes from outages, maintenance or transmission switching.
-While Fully Connected Neural Networks (FNN) are the most widely used architecture in literature, they cannot adapt to topology changes \cite{falconer_leveraging_2023}.
+A key challenge is flexibility to topology changes from outages, maintenance or transmission switching.
+While Fully Connected Neural Networks (FNNs) are the most widely used architecture in the literature, they struggle to adapt to topology changes \cite{falconer_leveraging_2023}.
 Convolutional Neural Network (CNN) \cite{jia_convopf-dop_2023} and FNN variants\cite{zhou_deepopf-ft_2023} handle limited changes in system topology, but these remain grid-specific.
 Graph Neural Networks (GNNs) are the most naturally suited to handling topology variations \cite{owerko_optimal_2020, gao_physics-guided_2024}, but existing approaches combine GNN feature extraction with topology-specific fully connected layers, limiting their ability to handle arbitrary topology changes.
-Moreover, pure GNN approaches using local message passing struggle to accurately predict variables like voltage angle, which depend on global grid properties, leading to inferior performance compared to FNN baselines \cite{falconer_leveraging_2023,liu_topology-aware_2023}.
+GNN approaches have also been combined with physics-informed loss to improve constraint satisfaction \cite{varbella_physics-informed_2024, lopez-garcia_optimal_2025}, or used to predict warm start points for iterative ACOPF solvers \cite{deihim_initial_2024}.
+However, pure GNN approaches using message passing have a 'locality bottleneck' problem.
+As such, they struggle to accurately predict variables like voltage angle, which depend on global grid properties, leading to significantly inferior performance compared to FNN baselines \cite{falconer_leveraging_2023,liu_topology-aware_2023}.